VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 - `current predict` tells you the prediction (before training) on the current example.
 - `current features` tells you how many features the current example has.
 This is great for debugging, and you'll note that we have 5 features when you expect 4.
 This happens, because VW has a default constant feature which is always added in.
 Use the `--noconstant` command-line option to turn it off.

 VW prints a new line with an exponential backoff.
-This is very handy, because often you can debug some problem before the learning algorithm finishes going through a data-set.
+This is very handy, because we can often debug a problem before the learning algorithm finishes going through a data-set.

 ```
 finished run